Commands core

 -- Used in the command system to log handler errors

-local success, err = pcall(command_data.callback, player, unpack(params))
+local success, err = pcall(command_data.callback, player, table.unpack(params))

 if Commands.internal_error(success, command_data.name, err) then